Sign In

 (b) Environment Protection (Control of Single Use Plastic Products) Regulations 2020

-A moratorium up to 14 January 2022 has been granted to the local food industries for specific packaging purposes, namely:
+A moratorium up to 14 January 2026 has been granted to the local food manufacturers for specific packaging purposes, namely:

-1. plastic cups and plastic bowls used solely for the packaging of food products such as dairy products, yogurt, ice cream and desserts; and
+1. plastic cups and plastic bowls used solely for the packaging of dairy products (yoghurt, ice cream and butter), dessert, margarine and hot-filled packaged products (jelly and flan); and

 To support implementation of the duties of the Division, a Registration Desk has been set up.
 Importers and manufacturers are required to apply in respect of the following at the Registration Desk: